microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 ## Summary

-This example has shown how to implement a relay failure detector on the PIC16F15244 family of microcontrollers.
+This example has shown how to implement a relay failure detector on the PIC16F15244 family of MCUs.